sap-tutorials/Tutorials/tutorials/cloudsdk-js-vdm-getall/cloudsdk-js-vdm-getall.md

  - Basic knowledge of OData is recommended, but not required.

 ## Details

+> ### DEPRECATED
+> This tutorial on the SAP Cloud SDK for JavaScript is not maintained anymore and is probably outdated.
+> Up-to-date documentation is published on the [documentation portal](https://sap.github.io/cloud-sdk/)  of the SAP Cloud SDK.

 ### You will learn
   - What the OData Virtual Data Model for SAP S/4HANA Cloud is
   - How to use the Virtual Data Model to query the business partner service